boseca/tcp-ping-port/README.md

       Usefull for rare cases when hostnames may need more than default 4 seconds to be resolved.
     - [dnsServers](https://nodejs.org/api/dns.html#dns_dns_setservers_servers) `<string[]>` Array of RFC 5952 formatted addresses.
 (Example: `['4.4.4.4', '[2001:4860:4860::8888]', '4.4.4.4:1053', '[2001:4860:4860::8888]:1053']`)

-* returns `<Promise>` Promise that will return online status of `host`
+* returns `<Promise<Result>>` Promise that will return online status of `host`.
+    - `Result` properties
+        - `online`  - indicates if host is online
             - `True`    - when host is online and TCP connection is successfully opened and closed
-    - `False`   - when host name is not resolved or it failed to open a TCP connection
+            - `False`   - when host name is not resolved or it failed to open a TCP connection.
+Check `Result.error` for details.
+        - `error`   - returns error causing the `host` to be flagged as offline.
+Useful in verifying the `host` is offline.
+        - `error`   - returns error causing the `host` to be flagged as offline.
+Useful in verifying the `host` is offline.
+        - `host`    - hostname
+        - `port`    - port
+        - `ip`      - DNS Resolved IP address of the hostname

 [back to top](#table-of-contents)